friday27/backend-dev/aws/aws_note.md

   It's forced by web browsers and ignored by tools like Postman and curl.

   CORS is one way the server at the other end can relax the Same Origin Policy.
 So when you see an error "Origin policy cannot be read by the remote resource", you need to enable CORS on API Gateway.

+* You can import an API from a Swagger v2.0 definition file into API Gateway
+  * POST - create a new API
+  * PUT - update an existing API

 ### Lab